 If your senior loved one suffers a fall while no one is around to help, there are a few useful devices that may help.

-If you’re concerned about the risk of falling at home, consider contacting Better Healthcare Services.
+If a previous fall resulted in a serious injury that has left you temporarily or permanently dependant, contact Better Healthcare Services.
 Our carers can make visits to your home to carry out everyday tasks and make sure everything is in order.
-You can help prevent falls by getting assistance with tasks like:
+We can help to prevent falls by assisting with tasks like:

-To get home care from people who are passionate about the work they do, call Better Healthcare Services today on 0800 668 1234.
-Alternatively get in touch with your local office directly:
+To get post-fall assistance from people who are passionate about the work they do, call Better Healthcare Services today on 0800 668 1234.
+Alternatively, get in touch with your local office directly.